Table of Contents

 Our service-level agreements allow new OTT operators to start small, getting the same high level of service as the bigger players, and then scale up as they grow.
 Through our CDN partners, we’re pushing 80 petabytes a month, which allows us to offer competitive rates and enable you to scale up at your own pace.
 Our transcoding system is also highly scalable and cost-effective.
 And our middleware, which forms the core of the platform, allows you to easily manage subscribers, content, business models and customizable user experience – no coding required.

-With locations in Asia, Europe, Latin America and the U.S., we offer responsiveness.
+With locations in India, Asia, Europe, Latin America and the U.S., we offer responsiveness.
 With our strong partner program, resellers in different global regions provide content or additional services.
 Our recently launched UI/UX is garnering positive attention and has been compared to those of major broadcaster apps.
 We offer a complete set of apps that can be branded across the platform, the ability to support multiple business models (subscription, pay-per-view, ad-based) and we never stop investing in user experience.

 Have any more questions?
 We’re happy to answer them.